Bab al-Tabbaneh–Jabal Mohsen conflict: 2013

 On 28 February, five men were arrested for throwing grenades into both neighbourhoods.
 They claimed they had been tasked by "Z.S." to create strife.
 During March 2013, sporadic incidents happened between the neighbourhoods.
 Two people were injured by sniper fire in Jabal Mohsen.
 Three days later, a man from Jabal Mohsen was shot and killed.
 By 22 March, six people, including an army soldier, had been killed.
 On 23 March, three more people were killed.

 On 19 and 20 May, two civilians and two soldiers were killed during renewed fighting between the neighbourhoods.
 By 22 May, twelve people had been killed since the fighting resumed.
-After being targeted, he Lebanese army pulled out of the city on 23 May.
+After being targeted, the Lebanese army pulled out of the city on 23 May.
 Six more were killed the following night after mortars were used for the first time.
 By 26 May, 31 people were killed.
 After two days of calm, six more people were killed within 24 hours.
 Later, the army raided Jabal Mohsen.
 ADP leader Rifa'at Eid questioned why Jabal Mohsenhad was targeted by the army since similar raids were not done in Bab al-Tabbaneh.

 On 29 and 30 November, thirteen people were killed in clashes.